willkg/blog/posts/mozilla/socorro_2021.rst

   In 2021, I added the email field to the list of fields we remove from crash reports before ingestion.
 I removed all email-field-related bits from the processor and Crash Stats websites.
-I also removed the email field code from Firefox crash reporter dialogs.
+I also removed the email field code from Firefox crash reporter dialogues.
 This was incredibly difficult since that code is ancient, has no tests, and is pretty fickle.
 For example, the macOS dialog is implemented in an old ``.nib`` format which xcode doesn't support so there's no way to edit it until we rewrite the crash reporter dialog.